Sport-by-sport look at the impact of the coronavirus outbreak

 Snooker

-– The £1million China Open, scheduled to start in Beijing at the end of March, has been cancelled.
-The attendance in the arena for this week’s Gibraltar Open has been limited to 100 people.
+– The £1million China Open, scheduled to start in Beijing at the end of March, was cancelled.
+The attendance in the arena for this week’s Gibraltar Open was been limited to 100 people.

 Ice skating